KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### DjangoCon US

-I attended DjangoCon US last month, and it was truly epic.
+I attended DjangoCon US, and it was truly epic.
 I wrote a [deep-dive about my experience](https://katherinemichel.github.io/blog/conferences/djangocon-us-2025-recap.html).
 Thank you to everyone who brought the knowledge and fun!
 Can't wait for next year.

 🔝 <sub>[**back to top**](#table-of-contents)</sub>